ivanxma/HeatwaveML-Lab/README.md

 - The github repository shares many sample data for AutoML testing.

 This Lab uses ONLY the airflight sample data.
-With Zepplin as tools to interact with the MDS Heatwave AutoML.
+With Zeppelin as tools to interact with the MDS Heatwave AutoML.

 1. Data Import
 A sample dump file is prepared.
 This is a ready to use 'dump' for airflight sample data.
 You are required to import the data using mysqlsh on OCI Cloud Shell.
 Please follow the instruction with 01-Import folder.

-2. Access to Heatwave AutoML using Zepplin
+2. Access to Heatwave AutoML using Zeppelin
 You should be able to use Cloud Shell from OCI Console with Web Browser to access MDS/Heatwave instance Private IP address thru the Private Network Definition.